 Strategies for implementing a subscription revenue model for your marketplace

-One of the best ways to test if and how much users will pay for premium features, is through a freemium model.
+A freemium model is a good way to test if and how much users will pay for premium features.
 Free basic tiers get them to start using your marketplace and expose them to the advantages of paid premium features.
 This works best with a large target audience since only a small percentage will usually become premium users.

 Care provider marketplace, IHSS Connect, allows care providers to register for free, but access to most features requires a paid subscription.
 Subscriptions include a basic tier (e.g. custom job search filters and unlimited job applications) and a premium tier (eg. priority messaging and custom cover letters).
 The kicker is a 14-day free trial that allows users to test-drive the paid features.

-Which brings us to the next important step – user segmentation.
+The next important step is user segmentation.
 Analyse on-platform behaviour (e.g. which service providers are driving most of the transactions?) and get direct feedback from users (e.g. what pain points are they struggling with?) to gauge which features would work best for each user segment.

-Etsy, for example, launched Etsy Plus, a subscription service bouquet that gives access to online shop customisation, in-stock notifications, and ad credits.
+Arts-and-crafts marketplace, Etsy, for example, diversified its existing commission-based revenue model with the launch of Etsy Plus, a subscription service bouquet.
+It gives high-volume sellers access to additional features such as online shop customisation, in-stock notifications, and ad credits.

 Own more aspects of the value chain

 Make it easier for your users to do business with each other, and they will be much more likely to pay for the privilege.
-Marketplace owners can create additional value for users in two ways: streamline the procurement process or help them run their businesses more efficiently with SaaS tools.
+Marketplace owners can create additional value for users in two ways: streamline the procurement process or help them run their businesses more efficiently with Software-as-a-Service (SaaS).

 Subscription-driven marketplaces can remove friction points by managing various aspects of the procurement process, such as seller background checks, verification of luxury items, fulfilment, and risk management.
 This is especially true for B2B marketplaces with complex procurement processes that include RFPs, compliance checks and cross-border taxation.